knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 Models are getting better at understanding tasks; there will always be a need for clear specifications, and prompt engineering might evolve rather than disappear.

 - Example: For math tasks.
-"Thinking step by step" is now part of the training process and "native" to the model.
-Users do not have to ask for it anymore.
+"Thinking step by step" is now part of the training process and "native runtime behavior" to the model.
+Users do not have to ask for it anymore, and should not work against it.

 That models cannot do any assigned task at all becomes rarer, less of a problem.

 - No need to hide complexity from the model; it can handle it.
+Still
-The more context, the better.
+  - The more context, the more examples, the better.
+  - Give structure to prompts, e.g. with XML
 - Increasing importance of meta-prompting.

 There is potential for models to assist more in prompt creation, and asking back well-formed questions, making the process more collaborative.